isomerpages/spf-ncpc/_crime-preventive-advisories/Individual/House Breaking.md

 If the premise is undergoing renovation

 * Secure your vacant unit with a close-shackled lock; and
 * Do not leave home appliances in your vacant unit.
-Arrange for the delivery of such items after you have moved in.
+Arrange for the delivery of such items after you have moved in

 <hr>